microsoft/rushstack/libraries/debug-certificate-manager/README.md

 [![Build Status](https://travis-ci.org/Microsoft/debug-certificate-manager.svg?branch=master)](https://travis-ci.org/Microsoft/debug-certificate-manager) [![Dependencies](https://david-dm.org/Microsoft/debug-certificate-manager.svg)](https://david-dm.org/Microsoft/debug-certificate-manager)

-## CertificateStore
+## `CertificateStore`

-The CertificateStore class follows a singleton pattern and provides accessors and mutators for the certificate data stored in `.rushstack-serve-data`.
+The CertificateStore class follows a singleton pattern and provides accessors and mutators for the certificate data stored in `.rushstack`.

 Retrieve an instance with `CertificateStore.instance`.

-## ensureCertificate
+## `ensureCertificate`

 Get the dev certificate from the store, or optionally, generate a new one and trust it if one does not exist in the store.
 Returns a certificate object following the `ICertificate` interface.